-And what’s more, that your idea should not be based only on hypotheses.
-You need to have verified and proven users’ needs and know their real problems that your application has to solve.
+And what’s more, your idea should not be based only on hypotheses.
+You need to have verified and proven users’ needs and know the real problems that your application has to solve.
 Thanks to this, you will minimize the risk of launching an application that no one will use.

 So what should you do before starting your app development?

 1. GET TO KNOW YOUR USERS AND THEIR NEEDS

 Regardless of what idea you have for your application and what user problems it is supposed to solve, your potential users are already dealing with this problem, they have some process of managing it, their habits.
 Your solution must improve this process, and solve their problem in the best possible way.

 Both you and your entire team should have a good understanding of the current user process: how does it work, how your users behave today, and how it will change, including the software that the team is going to develop.
 A team that has a good understanding of those areas may provide you with valuable advice on building and developing the application.

 2. PREPARE MOCK-UPS AND DESCRIBE A USER FLOW

 Another very important thing that you should have in your mind before starting development is preparing mock-ups of your application.
 Remember that one picture is worth a thousand words.
 Prepared mock-ups can be simple boards, nothing complicated, but they should be prepared before starting development work.